All Episodes

 So I have every expectation that there will be many opportunities for these 42 individuals to come to Congress, even though they have tried to wait us out.

-Toll free, our number is 800-941-SEAN.
+Told free, our number is 800-941-Sean.

-We're hearing rumors all over the place that this information corroborated by emails could be coming out as early as next week.
+We're hearing rumors all over the place that this information, corroborated by emails, could be coming out as early as next week.

-And if it does, I am told it will blow a lot of this Russia-Russia Russia lie narrative out of the water, and it will cause America to take a deep look at whether or not we have equal justice under the law, whether or not the warrant system for Pfizer was abused at a level we've never seen before.
+And it will cause America to take a deep look at whether or not we have equal justice under the law, whether or not the warrant system for FISA was abused at a level we've never seen before.

-And uh joining us to talk and discuss about all this is the House Intel Committee Chairman Devin Nunes.
+And joining us to talk and discuss about all this is the House Intel Committee Chairman Devin Nunes.

 Mr. Chairman, before the break, I played you a phone conversation of a colleague of yours.